Automotive Service Technology

 Students in the comprehensive program may begin classes at any time, but are encouraged to take classes in order as presented in the catalog.
 Electrical and Engines classes must be taken in order.

 The Comprehensive Automotive program classes will have section "101" after the course number.
-The GM ASEP classes have section "148" or "149" after the course number.

 Specific Course Information